ChavisManzoniLab/MAS/docs/model.rst

 | 2 frames should be enough, depending on the quantity of video you have
 | Once your model is satistying, you should modify the detectorPath accordingly with yours.
+| This can be done in the config.py
+| You should change the pathway from NESTDETECTOR

 | Now that you have LabGym on your computer, feel free to try it out !
 | It's a formidable tool for quantifying behavior on videos :)